Privacy Notice: how we respect privacy when we deal with personal information collected by our organisation.

 To register your interest in volunteering or applying for a job with the branch we will collect your name, address, email and contact telephone numbers and ask you details regarding your application.
 Sometimes, criminal records and other checks may be required in line with our safeguarding and legal obligations.
 In processing your application, we may collect special category data, in particular about any disability, and we will only process this information on the basis of your explicit consent and specifically for the purpose of ensuring we meet our legal obligations e.g to make reasonable adjustments.
 We may also seek references from whom you will need to obtain consent to being contacted by the Branch.
 Next of kin details will also be requested if your application is successful, as part of our legal responsibility for your safety whilst with us.
 Occasionally we may need to contact a third party if concerned about your vital interests e.g. in a medical emergency.
 We may also have a legitimate interest in sharing some of your personal data with the national Society, who support branches in governance and administration, including recruitment of staff and volunteers.

-We may use images of you on our social media sites such as in relation to fundraising events or successful adoptions.
+We may use images of you and/or your pet on our social media sites such as in relation to fundraising events or successful adoptions.
 We would always ask for your explicit consent before capture and any use of these images and you can always request their removal at any time.

 If you wish to receive updates by email or post about our work, including fundraising updates we will take your name, email or postal address and a contact number.
 The legal basis for this is consent - you will need to have given us your active consent to be contacted in this way and can rescind this at any time.
 Further information will be given at the point we collect your data.